cran-task-views/WebTechnologies/WebTechnologies.md

   or *Open-source Project for a Network Data Access Protocol*.
   Allows user to swap out the base URL to use any ERDDAP instance.

-- `r pkg("RStripe")` provides an interface to 'Stripe', an online payment processor.

 - `r pkg("duckduckr")` is an R interface to [DuckDuckGo](https://duckduckgo.com/)

 ## 3. [Frameworks for building web-based R applications]{#frameworks}